ivelum/landing/content/blog/the-best-testing-strategy/index.md

 states that throw off the test.
 A well-written test accounts for this by checking intermediate states and waiting for elements to load, making it stable and reliable.
 But simpler tests often skip these steps.
 They usually work—but sometimes fail without clear reasons.
-That’s why flaky tests are
+That's why flaky tests are
 common: writing them properly is just more complex.

 ### 📊 Coverage (one test)